German economy up but beer sales down | DW | 30.07.2021

 The statistics office said GDP was still 3.4% lower in the second quarter than it was in the final quarter of 2019 — the last one before the pandemic started.

 Some economists pointed to global supply chain bottlenecks, hampering German production.
-This includes semiconductor shortages that have hit the automotive sector repeatedly.
+This includes semiconductor shortages that have repeatedly hit the automotive sector.

 There are also fears that the spread of highly contagious delta coronavirus variant could lead to future lockdowns.